dontphasemebros/game-app/README.md

   DB_NAME:                    // name of the DB (in this case should be gametime)
   GAMESPOT_API_KEY:           // key from the Gamespot API
   DISCORD_CLIENT_ID:          // key for discord Auth API
-  DISCORD_CLIENT_SECRET:      // client secret from discor
+  DISCORD_CLIENT_SECRET:      // client secret from discord
   DEPLOY_REDIRECT:            // redirect url for deploying using gcloud
   DISCORD_CLIENT_REDIRECT:    // redirect url for the discord API
   NODE_ENV:                   // environment for node to recognize (should be development by default)